f1rtxz/nixos-configuration/README.md

 ## Overview

 This repository uses Nix flakes to declaratively and reproducibly manage:
-- My NixOS system settings.
+- NixOS system settings.
-- My user-specific configurations via Home Manager.
+- User-specific configurations via Home Manager.

 ## How to Use